PyDrummer/bus-mall/README.md

 8-26: Added the Chart.js to HTML and js.app.
 Made the values previously stored for clicked, viewed and alt in the constructor work with the chart.js with a for loop.
 Made some CSS changes.
 Will spend more time tomorrow styling CSS.

 8-27: Added the rest of the CSS styles.
 Tried to make everything look nice.
 Added a hover feature to the chart as well.
 Collaborated with Karlo and Brandon during this assignment.

+8-29: Added the localStorage functionality.
+Added a reset div for after the chart showes up so you can reset all the chart data.